amcharts/amcharts3-react/README.md

 You can see some example React programs in the `examples` folder.
 It updates the chart's `dataProvider` every 3 seconds.

 ## Changelog

+### 2.0.0
+* Major breaking change: this plugin no longer automatically imports AmCharts, so you must use `<script>` tags to load AmCharts

+* Major breaking change: you must now use `AmCharts.React` rather than `AmCharts`

 ### 1.1.8
 * Fixing another bug with updating the chart data